Thursday 26 December 1940

 Admiral Wilhelm Meisel on board the Admiral Hipper continues sailing back to Brest after the abortive Christmas attack on Convoy WS 5.

-There is some disagreement in the sources about exactly which ships show up on which dates for this meeting with Admiral Scheer.
-However, there is no question that the Admiral Scheer, the Thor, the Duquesa, the Nordmark and the Eurofeld are all present at some point, and all present together at some point.
+There is some disagreement in the sources about exactly which ships show appear which dates for this meeting with Admiral Scheer.
+However, there is no question that Admiral Scheer, the Thor, the Duquesa, the Nordmark, and the Eurofeld are all present at some point, and all present together at some point.
 Some sources confuse this meeting with another meeting involving German raider Pinguin and its captured Norwegian whaling fleet, but that takes place in early 1941 (though already on this date the Pinguin's crew is plotting their interception of those ships).

 Convoy OB 265 departs from Liverpool, Convoy HX 99 departs from Halifax, Convoy AN 11 departs from Port Said, Convoy BN 11A departs from Port Sudan.